 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Antipsychotic drug.
+Flupenthixol dihydrochloride is an antipsychotic drug.
 Exhibits antagonistic activity at dopamine D1-5 receptors.
 Used in schizophrenia treatment.

 This compound is a mixture of E/Z isomers (ratio: 60:40).